The Complete Goldendoodle Grooming Guide

 This depends on coat type, lifestyle, and how much grooming you do at home.

-We don’t recommend going longer than 6 weeks, even if your dog looks fine.
+We don’t recommend going longer than 6 weeks between professional grooms, even if your dog looks fine.
 The matting builds up quietly, and by the time you can see it on the surface, it’s usually much worse underneath.

 Between-Grooming Maintenance: What You Need to Do